monirz/idiomatic-go/README.md

 ```

-In that avobe example ErrNoRows is a custom error data type defined by sql package which is to check if the error is: `no rows in result set`.
+In that above example ErrNoRows is a custom error data type defined by sql package which is to check if the error is: `no rows in result set`.

 Another good example for checking duplicate entry/ breaking unique key constraint could be something like this: